Updated: May 14, 2015

 Details about the computer policy poll are entered into the shared client log file, scxcm.log.

-|The Configuration Manager client for Linux and UNIX never requests nor processes user policy.|
+The Configuration Manager client for Linux and UNIX never requests nor processes user policy.

 After you install the client for Linux and UNIX, you can use the certutil tool to update the client with a new PKI certificate, and to import a new Certificate Revocation list (CRL).
 When you install the client for Linux and UNIX, this tool is placed in the following location: /opt/microsoft/configmgr/bin/certutil

-To update the certificate on a client: certutil -importPFX <Path to the PKCS#12 certificate> -password <Certificate password> [-rootcerts <comma-separated list of certificates>]
+Example: certutil -importPFX <Path to the PKCS#12 certificate> -password <Certificate password> [-rootcerts <comma-separated list of certificates>]

-To update the CRL on the client: certutil -importcrl <comma separated CRL file paths>
+Example: certutil -importcrl <comma separated CRL file paths>